 Each year, students will develop strong leadership, research and service-learning skills while earning their degrees together.
 With personalized guidance and student support, we focus on helping you meet your full potential as a lifelong learner.

-The program shapes curricular and co-curricular activities around the four pillars: service, learning, research and creative scholarship.
+The program shapes curricular and co-curricular activities around the four pillars: leadership, service, research and creative scholarship.
 Students gain skills and experience through various activities featuring the pillars.

 - A cohort experience unlike any in the nation.
 Honors students will experience a built-in support network of students and faculty to promote community and collaboration.